koficodes/koficodes.github.io/_posts/2018-01-18-How-to-tackle-a-data-science-project.md

 Modeling a dataset means trying to find a function that best represents the underlying pattern within the data.
 This will make it possible to predict likely outcomes when presented with a new data instance.

 ### Evaluation
-The is where you check whether the model you selected is a good model for the problem you are solving.
+This is where you check whether the model you selected is a good model for the problem you are solving.
 In case of predictive analytics, you will check how the model can make predictions when given a new dataset.
 You usually go back and forth between modeling and evaluation till you are happy with the performance of the selected model.

 ### Deployment